Antiplatelets: Low dose aspirin and clopidogrel

 Side effects of antiplatelets include:

-Seek medical advice if there's any unusual bleeding, including blood in urine or poo, nosebleeds and any unusual bruising.
+Seek medical advice if there's any unusual bleeding, including blood in urine or poo, nosebleeds and any unusual or unexplained bruising.